 Since our inception, we have incurred significant operating losses.
-Our net losses were \$17.6 million for the three months ended March 31, 2023 and \$50.3 million for the three months ended March 31, 2022.
-As of March 31, 2023, we had an accumulated deficit of \$419.1 million.
+Our net losses were \$24.1 million for the three months ended March 31, 2024 and \$17.6 million for the three months ended March 31, 2023.
+As of March 31, 2024, we had an accumulated deficit of \$537.1 million.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
 We anticipate that our expenses will increase significantly in connection with our ongoing activities, as we:

-- continue to advance the clinical development of our product candidates and, if we determine to do so in the future, reprioritize the advancement of our preclinical and discovery programs; - conduct our ongoing clinical trials of TSHA-102, TSHA-120 and any other future product candidates that we advance; - seek regulatory approval for any product candidates that successfully complete clinical trials; - continue to develop our gene therapy product candidate pipeline; - scale up our clinical and regulatory capabilities; - work with CMOs for the manufacture current Good Manufacturing Practice, or cGMP material for clinical trials or potential commercial sales; - establish a commercialization infrastructure and scale up internal and external manufacturing and distribution capabilities to commercialize any product candidates for which we may obtain regulatory approval;
+- continue to advance the clinical development of our product candidates and, if we determine to do so in the future, reprioritize the advancement of our preclinical and discovery programs; - conduct our ongoing clinical trials of TSHA-102 and any other future product candidates that we advance; - · seek regulatory approval for any product candidates that successfully complete clinical trials; - continue to develop our gene therapy product candidate pipeline; - scale up our clinical and regulatory capabilities; - work with CMOs to manufacture current Good Manufacturing Practice, or GMP material for clinical trials or potential commercial sales; - establish a commercialization infrastructure and scale up internal and external manufacturing and distribution capabilities to commercialize any product candidates for which we may obtain regulatory approval;

-- adapt our regulatory compliance efforts to incorporate requirements applicable to marketed products; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, manufacturing quality control, regulatory, manufacturing and scientific and administrative personnel; - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - incur additional legal, accounting and other expenses in operating as a public company.
+- adapt our regulatory compliance efforts to incorporate requirements applicable to marketed products; - maintain, expand and protect our intellectual property portfolio; - · hire additional clinical, manufacturing quality control, regulatory, manufacturing and scientific and administrative personnel; - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - incur additional legal, accounting and other expenses in operating as a public company.